Home / Comparisons / vs UptimeRobot

 Does UptimeSignal support Slack, Discord, and Telegram alerts?

 Yes.
-UptimeSignal Pro includes email, Slack, Discord, Telegram, and webhook alert channels.
-All alert channels are included in the $10/month (annual) Pro plan with no per-channel fees.
+UptimeSignal includes email, Slack, Discord, Telegram, and webhook alert channels on every plan, including free, with no per-channel fees.
 UptimeRobot supports Slack and webhooks but doesn't offer native Discord integration.

 What is UptimeRobot's monitor limit?